scottishgovernment/resources.mygov.scot/_assessments/assessment-guide-to-writing-the-report.md

 {:toc}
 <!--TOC max3-->

-After the assessment, the panel will produce a report.
-This will give feedback to the Service Manager and Service Team including whether they have met the standard or not met it.
+After the assessment, the panel will produce a report and submit it to the Office of the Chief Information Officer.
+The report will be checked and sent to the service team, giving  feedback including whether they have met the standard or not met it.

 There is a [template](/Assessment_report_template.docx) you should use for the report.